wrex/rexs.tips/content/guitar/Introduction/content-organization/index.md

 The triads formed from a diatonic scale are written in Roman numerals.
 Uppercase refers to Major chords, lowercase to minor.

 The diatonic chords are thus written as follows: I, ii, iii, IV, V, vi, vii&ordm; (note that the symbol **is** used for diminished triads with Roman notation).
-In the key of C, these would be the chords CMaj, Dmin, Emin, FMaj, GMaj, Amin, and Bdim.
+In the key of C, these would be the chords CMaj, Dm, Em, FMaj, GMaj, Am, and Bdim.

 ### Keys